pamoor/UC3M/1942 Videogame - UC3M/README.md

 - **Death**: Animates the plane's destruction, ending the game.

 ### Background Class
-Handles background elements, such as islands and waves.
-Creates movement for these objects, enhancing the sense of forward motion.
+This class is responsible for handling background elements, like islands and waves.
+Using attributes like position (`x`, `y`) and type, it moves the background elements downward, giving the illusion that the plane is advancing.

+Objects included in the background:
+- An initial aircraft carrier
+- Three islands (Ibiza, Puerto Rico, Huete)
+- Waves
+- Start and “Game Over” images

 ### Projectiles Class
-Manages projectile behavior, including direction, speed, and type (e.g., missile, bonus projectile).
-The `move` method defines the trajectory.
+This class manages the behavior of projectiles.
+It receives the initial position of the projectile, and flags indicating if it belongs to the player, if it is a missile, and if it is a bonus projectile.

+Key attributes:
+- Damage level (depends on player status)
+- Sprite type (varies by projectile type)

+Movement:
+- If belonging to the player, the projectile moves upward.
+- Enemy projectiles move downward, with exceptions for the “super bomber,” which has a homing missile behavior.

 ### Enemies Class
-Defines four enemy types, each with unique attributes like movement pattern, health, and point values.
+Stores details for four enemy types in the game, each with unique attributes like movement, health, and points awarded upon defeat.

+Enemy Types:
+1. **Regular**: Basic enemy with a low firing rate, awards 100 points.
+2. **Bomber**: Shoots more regularly, requires multiple hits, awards 500 points.
+3. **Super Bomber**: Fires homing missiles, slow movement, awards 2000 points.
+4. **Red Squadron**: Appears in groups, has high speed, awards bonus points if defeated as a formation.

 ### DeadEnemy Class
-Represents the points awarded upon enemy destruction, moving upward and disappearing after a set time.
+Represents points earned by the player when an enemy is defeated.
+The object moves upward and disappears after a set time.

 ### Board Class
-The most comprehensive class, handling game state, object positioning, collisions, and scorekeeping.
-Includes animations for each object and displays scores and remaining lives.
+Contains the main game logic, displaying and updating game elements like the plane, background, and enemies.
+Also handles collision detection, scoring, and the game-over state.

+**Key Functions**:
+- **Object Movement**: Updates positions based on user input and game logic.
+- **Plane Loops**: Allows the player to perform loops for evasion.
+- **Enemy Spawn**: Generates enemies based on the game timer.
+- **Shooting**: Adds projectiles to the screen based on the firing conditions.
+- **Collision Detection**: Manages health and updates scores on hit.

 ## Conclusions

 ### Summary
-The project successfully created an endless version of *1942*, adding our custom features.
-Implementing enemy movement patterns was challenging but rewarding.
-Though we couldn't include background music or sound effects, the game remains engaging.
+The project successfully created an endless version of *1942*, adding custom features.
+We implemented all required elements and added unique enemy movement patterns.
+Although we couldn't include background music or sound effects due to time constraints, the game remains enjoyable.

 ### Challenges and Lessons Learned
-We encountered difficulties with Pyxel, especially with image banks, and learned the value of time management.
-Future projects would likely be easier with this experience.
+Key difficulties included working with Pyxel, particularly with image banks.
+We also learned valuable lessons about time management and troubleshooting in game development.

+We are confident that future projects with similar complexity will be easier and more rewarding based on this experience.